Who pays for building safety work? Section 20 - FAQs

 - They must have sufficient public liability insurance to cover a project of this size.

 Your block may have a reserve fund (sometimes called a sinking fund) – a small portion of your service charge that goes into a fund to cover unexpected charges.
 Your block may or may not have a reserve fund and the amounts will be different for every block.
-The balance of the fund will be used to pay for some of the work.
+The balance of the fund may be used to pay for some of the work.
 If the cost of the work exceeds the fund balance at the time the works are invoiced the difference will be charged to the leaseholders as per the terms of your lease.

 Once the works are invoiced, we can accept payment over 12 monthly instalments, interest free.
 We are currently looking at extending the terms we can accept repayment – we will let you know if anything is agreed.